This post may contain affiliate links. Please read our disclosure policy.

 I will share all of my tips for shopping for ingredients and how to assemble the charcuterie board.
 You will find everything you need to know about what to put on a delicious charcuterie platter.

-A charcuterie board, often pronounced “shahr-koo-tuh-ree,” is a delicious arrangement of cured meats, cheeses, condiments, and various accompaniments such as fruits, nuts, and bread or crackers.
+A charcuterie board is pronounced “shahr-koo-tuh-ree.”
+It has taken the world by storm and you can see it at most parties and gatherings.
+It is generally an arrangement of cured meats, cheeses, condiments, and various accompaniments such as fruits, nuts, and bread or crackers.
 It’s a popular appetizer for parties, events, or small get-togethers.

-The arrangement of these ingredients on the board is where the artistry comes into play.
-A well-designed charcuterie board is not only delicious but also beautiful.
-Meats and cheeses are often arranged on a wooden board, and the use of herbs and garnishes can even mak make it better.
+The arrangement of these ingredients on the board is where the artistry and creativity comes into play.
+A well-designed charcuterie board not only tastes delicious but is also beautiful.

 The best charcuterie board is a combination of savory and sweet, soft and crunchy, and bold and mild flavors.
 There are so many flavor combinations that make it the perfect appetizer since your guests can customize each bite.